Skip to content

 Tim Jimenez/KYW Newsradio

-PHILADELPHIA (KYW Newsradio) — The Terminal A-West security checkpoint at Philadelphia International Airport reopened Friday morning, the second checkpoint to reopen this week after TSA officers started to get paid again.
+PHILADELPHIA (KYW Newsradio) — The three security checkpoints that were closed at Philadelphia International Airport due to the partial government shutdown have all reopened, after TSA officers started to get paid again.

-The three checkpoints were closed for weeks because of the TSA staffing shortage caused by the partial government shutdown, which has now dragged on for 49 days.
+The three checkpoints were closed for weeks because of the TSA staffing shortage caused by the partial government shutdown, which has now dragged on for more than 50 days.
 Many officers called out or quit as paychecks stopped coming in.

-Local TSA union officials say so far, they have received two out of the three paychecks that they are owed.
+On Friday, local TSA union officials said so far, they received two out of the three paychecks that they are owed.
 One of the payments that they were supposed to receive this week is delayed due to an issue in the payroll system.